-Massport has coordinated with U.S. Coast Guard (USCG) to discuss impacts to the navigation channel as well as ensure that the Logan Airport Security Zone and deck are adequately marked.
+Massport will continue to coordinate with the U.S. Coast Guard (USCG) to discuss impacts to the navigation channel as well as ensure that the Logan Airport Security Zone and deck are adequately marked.
 The USCG would be notified whenever a construction barge enters the navigation channel.
 The USCG additionally recommended relocating and adding buoys that mark the Logan Airport Security Zone as well as adding yellow or white lights to the end of the deck for visibility.
 As design advances, Massport will continue to coordinate with the USCG to address any project-related issues within their jurisdiction.